-When you shower, it is a good idea to cover your finger and splint in plastic.
+When you shower, cover your finger and splint with a plastic bag.
 If they get wet, dry them after your shower.
-Be careful to keep your finger straight while you are drying it.
+Keep your finger straight at all times.

-Using an ice pack can help for pain.
-Apply the ice pack 20 minutes of every hour you are awake for the first 2 days, then 10 - 20 minutes 3 times daily as needed to reduce pain and swelling.
+Using an ice pack can help with pain.
+Apply the ice pack for 20 minutes, every hour you are awake for the first 2 days, then for 10 to 20 minutes, 3 times daily as needed to reduce pain and swelling.

-If you finger has not healed at the end of your treatment, your health care provider may recommend another 4 weeks of wearing the splint.
+If your finger has not healed at the end of treatment, your health care provider may recommend another 4 weeks of wearing the splint.

 Call your doctor if:

 Sokolove PE.
 Extensor and flexor tendon injuries in the hand, wrist, and foot.
 Roberts J, Hedges J, eds.
 Roberts: Clinical Procedures in Emergency Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 48.
+Philadelphia, PA: Elsevier Saunders; 2009:chap 48.

 Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.